A man said to the Universe: “Sir, I exist!” “However,” replied the Universe, “The fact has not created in me a sense of obligation”

 —Stephen Crane, American short-story writer, novelist and poet

 It is human nature to expect.
-We learn to hope from early childhood.
-We live our lives hoping and expecting it to get better with each passing day.
+We live our lives expecting it to get better with each passing day.
 We expect our careers to skyrocket to success, our relationships to bloom, our fitness levels to improve, and our life to get richer.
 We expect the same joy and fulfilment for our loved ones, too: more or less.
 At a macro level, we expect real estate prices to remain stable, crime rates to come down, world peace to fortify, and so on.
 There is nothing wrong in expecting good things out of life.
 In fact, expecting motivates us to work in the direction of improving our lives, and also of those around us.

 The brief dialogue between man and the Universe quoted at the outset pretty much sums up the age-old absurdity of humans.
-We, the greatest of species to have graced this planet, are the most demanding just as well.
-Also, very frequently, most of our demands are ridiculous.
+We, seemingly the greatest of species to have graced this planet, are the most demanding as well.
+And our demands are, most frequently, ridiculous.
 We demand from everyone and everything.
 We habitually insist on having our own way and, when our demands are not fulfilled, we feel disappointed.
-To be sure, some demands are justified.
+To be sure, I am not referring to physiological demands, which are of course are justified.
 For example, our body demands air, water, food, shelter, and rest to survive.
 But, when our demands extend to areas like relationships, they are, more often than not, skewed.

 Core of the matter

 Dr Albert Ellis, who propounded Rational Emotive Behaviour Therapy [REBT], refers to demandingness as “musturbation.”
 REBT practitioners place demandingness right at the core of irrational beliefs—the root of all disappointments.